-7.4.1.1 Policies: future use and management
+7.2.1 Policies - Future use and management

-- a) Review the long-term role of the house to enable managed access for visitors whilst retaining its primary role as a residence. - b) Provide physical access to the house consistent with Heritage New Zealand guidelines that limits impact on the house and garden. - Review the conservation plan and ensure that adaptation of the house to suit a new use does not involve the loss or excessive modification of elements and spaces of considerable cultural significance (see below). - d) Improve information on and access to the park from adjacent suburbs.
+- Review the long term role of the house to enable managed access for visitors whilst retaining its primary role as a residence - Provide physical access to the house consistent with NZHPT guidelines that limits impact on the house and garden. - · A maintenance plan and programme will be prepared - Review the conservation plan and ensure that adaptation of the house to suit a new use does not involve the loss or excessive modification of elements and spaces of considerable cultural significance (see below)

-Cultural significance

-In 1992 a conservation report35 was completed on the house that included an inventory of spaces grouped according to their relative significance.
-The evaluation was based on:
+Cultural significance: In 1992 a conservation report was completed on the house and included an inventory of spaces grouped according to their relative significance.
+The evaluation was based on

-- the historic importance of the space;
+- the historic importance of the space,

-- its ability to evoke the lifestyle and values of Truby King;
+- its ability to evoke the lifestyle and values of Truby King,

-- its architectural quality; and
+- its architectural quality and

-- the degree of intactness.
+- the degree on intactness.

-- Elements and spaces of considerable cultural significance: maintenance and repair are allowable.
+Elements and spaces of considerable cultural significance - maintenance and repair are allowable.
 Priorities for access by the public in any future use:

-- > hall and passage
+- Hall and passage

-- bedroom number 3
+- Bedroom number 3

-- study
+- Study

-- living room and nook
+- Living room and nook

-- > dining room.
+- Dining room